Why Grinding and Polishing Matters for Medical Manufacturing

 Traditional manual methods of sample preparation involve long, tedious steps to reveal the true microstructure of a component.
 The latest developments reflect a thorough understanding of the principles of material removal in grinding and polishing.

-Improving the Sample Preparation Process for Grinding-Polishing
+Improving the Sample Preparation Process for Grinding and Polishing

-Faster throughput
+Faster Throughput

-Reducing cross-contamination
+Reducing Cross-Contamination

 With a manual machine, a day of testing can mean a lot physical exertion, leading to errors as time moves on and making this approach unsuitable for high-volume labs.
 The problem is the need to perform the task manually on a machine that either has a raised platen, or else having to rest the wrists on raised edges and lips during grinding and polishing stages.